-\ EDUCATIONAL POSTERS & NOTEBOOKS
+EDUCATIONAL POSTERS, NOTEBOOKS & DISPLAY BOARDS

-- Exhibits in this division are for the following projects: Citizenship, Health and Wellness (Bicycle, Health, Outdoor Adventure, and Recreation), Family Studies, Leadership, Pets, Communications, Reading, Self-Determined, Shooting Sports, and Wildlife.
-There should be an educational or promotional message. - Exhibits should be a poster and/or notebook or other entry depicting work done in the project.
+- Exhibits in this division are for the following projects: Citizenship, Health and Wellness (Bicycle, Health, Outdoor Adventure, and Recreation), Family Studies, Leadership, Pets, Communications, Reading, Self-Determined.
+There should be an educational or promotional message. - 2.
+Exhibits should be a poster and/or notebook or other entry depicting work done in the project.
 Exhibits will be judged on general appearance, information and organization. - 3.
 Each exhibitor may enter one exhibit per project area. - 4.
 Notebook exhibits should be in a loose-leaf binder, with the following information provided on the front cover: Name, club, and project area. - 5.
 Poster exhibits must not be larger than 22 x 28 inches. - Champions and Reserve Champions will be selected in each phase where quality merits.
-A Grand & Reserve Grand Champion may be selected from phase champions if quality merits. - 7.
-Exhibitors must comply with state and federal laws.
-It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
+A Grand & Reserve Grand Champion may be selected from phase champions if quality merits.